vcfvct/aws-exam/azure.md

   * Geo-redundant storage (GRS): primary region with LRS
   * Geo-zone-redundant storage (GZRS): primary region with ZRS
   * For *read* access to the secondary region, configure your storage account to use read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS).
-* Blob Storage life-cycle police: transition your data to the appropriate access tiers or expire at the end of the data's lifecycle.
+* Blob Storage [life-cycle police](https://learn.microsoft.com/en-us/azure/storage/blobs/lifecycle-management-overview#archive-data-after-ingest): transition your data to the appropriate access tiers or expire at the end of the data's lifecycle.
   * a collection of rules in JSON format, we can use type/prefix in *filter* sections and define *actions* to do things like `tierToCool/enableAutoTierToHotFromCool/tierToArchive/delete` etc with *conditions* like `daysAfterModificationGreaterThan/daysAfterCreationGreaterThan`.
   * can be updated via cli/ui/REST.
 In portal, it is under Storage Account -> Data Management -> Lifecycle Management.
+  * the `version` element defines actions on previous versions.
 * Azure Files -> AWS EFS, storage/sharing with NFS(Network File System) protocol.
   * File Storage use case: Hybrid, Lift and Shift.
 * You can use Power BI to analyze and visualize data stored in `Azure Data Lake` and `Azure SQL Data Warehouse`.